 The float switch is threaded into the condensate receiver tank.
 The electrical components of the switch are located on the outside of the tank and the float and float rod are located inside the tank.
 When water gathers and rises, so does the float.
 Once the float gets to a certain height, it hits the float switch.
 And when this connection is made, it tells the pump that it is time to turn on and pump the water out.

 If there is a buildup of debris on the float, it might be interfering with its connection to the float switch.
 Organic growth on it can weigh it down.
 Sometimes, the float can develop a pin hole and fill with water, impacting the performance of the float.
-The float must be in good shape — if the float is damaged, it likely will not work correctly.
+Regular inspection of the float mechanism can help identify these issues early.
+The float must be in good shape — if the float is damaged, it likely will not work correctly and may need immediate replacement to prevent system failure.

 3. Gently tap the microswitch